- Latin America

 While teachers in a lot of countries throughout Europe and Latin America, like Spain, Italy, and Costa Rica, typically break even financially.
 If you choose to teach English in a break-even country, you can boost your income by private tutoring or teaching English online.

 So you earned your accredited TEFL certification, you understand the visa process for your respective country, and you are financially prepared to take the plunge and move overseas.
-So what does it take to actually get hired in a country like Japan or Germany?
+But how do you actually get hired in a country like Japan or Germany?

-When it comes to qualifications to teach English abroad, you'll find some countries require a 4-year university degree while others will hire you with just your TEFL certification.
+When it comes to the teaching English abroad requirements, you'll find that some countries require a 4-year university degree while others will hire you with just your TEFL certification.
 Certain countries have strict citizenship requirements for English teachers while others will hire non-native English speakers with a TEFL certification.

 Once you've determined specific countries of interest that meet your qualifications, you need to know the hiring process.